Mathematical programs with complementarity constraints and application to hyperparameter tuning: Preliminaries on MPCCs

 \subsection{Constraint qualifications}

 In continuous constrained optimisation, constraint qualifications (CQs) are usually required to construct necessary optimality conditions and prove the convergence of numerical algorithms.
-To introduce a constraint qualification for problem \NLP{}, we define the \emph{index sets}
+To introduce a CQs for problem (\NLP{}), we define the \emph{index sets}

-\target{def:LICQ} Based on this notation, the \emph{Linear Independence Constraint Qualification} (\LICQ{}) is satisfied at a feasible point $\bar{z}\in\R^n$ of the (\ref{eq:NLP}) iff the family of gradients
+\MakeLinkTarget*{def:LICQ}{} Based on this notation, the \emph{Linear Independence Constraint Qualification} (\LICQ{}) is satisfied at a feasible point $\bar{\zzz}\in\R^n$ of the~(\NLP{}) iff the family of gradients

-\target{def:MFCQ} while, the \emph{Mangasarian-Fromovitz Constraint Qualification} (\MFCQ{}) will be said to hold at a feasible point $\bar{z}\in\R^n$ of the (\ref{eq:NLP}) iff
+\MakeLinkTarget*{def:MFCQ}{} while, the \emph{Mangasarian-Fromovitz Constraint Qualification} (\MFCQ{}) will be said to hold at a feasible point $\bar{\zzz}\in\R^n$ of the~(\NLP{}) iff

 Obviously, the \LICQ{} is stronger than the \MFCQ{}.
 These CQs play a fundamental role in nonlinear constrained optimisation thanks to their versatility in deriving fundamental properties for problem \NLP{}; see the excellent tutorial in \cite{Solodov2010} for an overview of these properties.